justincqz/myHomePage/README.md

 # Justin's Homepage
 My first homepage.
-Will be hosting my webapps on this domain, with this website as the landing page (hopefully).
+Will be hosting my webapps on this landing page (hopefully).